© 2024 Melanie White

 This is a hard step, but a very important one.
 This belief in your ability to become successful is required to find the motivation to get started and to persist, even when things are hard.

-You need to draw deep on your strengths and get support, and to create the environment of success to persist and succeed no matter what.
+You need to draw deep on your strengths and get support and create an environment of success to persist and succeed no matter what.

 You can see how easy it could have been in that situation to let myself be talked out of the trip.
 I was terrified about it, having never ridden a motorbike before in my life and only having just got my licence.

-While this was a physically- and mentally-demanding trip for me with a risk of injury or accident, many of the things that we are terrified doing in life are actually not life-or-death situations.
+While this was a physically- and mentally demanding trip for me with a risk of injury or accident, many of the things that we are terrified of doing in life are actually not life-or-death situations.